joefitzgerald/packer-windows/hyperv/terraform/README.md

-# Packer builder in Azure
+# Packer Hyper-V builder in Azure

-This is a Terraform template to spin up a VM in Azure that has nested HyperV activated and tools like Packer, Vagrant and Docker CLI installed.
+This is a Terraform template to spin up a VM in Azure that has nested Hyper-V activated and tools like Git, Packer and Vagrant installed.

-Now you are able to build Vagrant base boxes for HyperV in the Cloud with Packer.
+Now you are able to build Vagrant base boxes for Hyper-V in the Cloud with Packer.

 ## Stage 1: Spin up the Azure VM with Terraform